mvneerven/xo/REVISIONS.md

 ## New method: xo.form.data()

-In scenarios where ExoForm model data is shared with reactive environments such as Vue, react, Angular or Svelte (or just plain Vanilla JS), there is now an extremely simple way to get a reference to an ExoForm controlled model data instance.
+In scenarios where XO form model data is shared with reactive environments such as Vue, react, Angular or Svelte (or just plain Vanilla JS), there is now an extremely simple way to get a reference to an XO form  controlled model data instance.

 For instance, you can use this code anywhere in your page: